Improving Solar Permitting in the United States

 Permitting Software: Federal State and Local Levels

 One of the hold-ups with permitting is the time it takes for the permit to get processed and approved.
-The longer this processes takes, the less likely the customer is going to be happy.
+The longer this process takes, the less likely the customer is going to be happy.

 Today this process is a little all over the place.
 It is unclear what exactly is expected and it is different for each city.

-Several solar industry organization such as The Solar Energy Industries Association (SEIA), the Solar Foundation and the National Renewable Energy Laboratory (NREL) have worked together to create permitting software.
+Several solar industry organizations such as The Solar Energy Industries Association (SEIA), the Solar Foundation and the National Renewable Energy Laboratory (NREL) have worked together to create permitting software.
 This software, known as SolarAPP, is designed to decrease the time and money it takes to review and approve solar permitting.

 This is done through several different functions of the software.
 Some of these include the flexibility of a web-based permitting tool and its capability to evaluate applications and design plans.
 The software also builds on existing programs so that soft costs can more easily decrease.

 As the solar industry has grown so has the need for an expedited process for residential solar arrays.
 This need is great because more individuals are installing solar on their homes.
 If not handled correctly, this could — and has — bogged down the permitting process.

 Solar ABCs created an expedited permit process for smaller PV systems.
 This process is meant to help systems under 15 kilowatts quickly obtain permits.

 It does this by simplifying the electrical and structural review of smaller PV systems.
 It also decreases the need for detailed engineer studies and other unnecessary delays.

 There are several different ways that permitting fees can adjust.
 However, finding the best policy for the entire nation may be a bit of a stretch.
 This is why several different ways to make permitting fees more reasonable have been suggested.